-Section 10.554(1)(i)6.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Section 10.554(1)(i)5.a., Rules of the Auditor General, requires that we report the results of our determination as to whether or not the local governmental entity has met one or more of the conditions described in Section 218,503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the City of Frostproof, Florida did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
 Although the City Hall Restoration Expendable Trust Fund has a deficit in unassigned fund balance, the General Fund has a sufficient unassigned fund balance to cover this deficit.